baltpeter/benjamin-altpeter.de/content/post/static-file-cdn-s3-cloudfront.md

 ```

 For each website include a new `<AllowedOrigin>` tag.
 Note that a website includes both the scheme (i.e. *HTTP* or *HTTPS*) and the subdomain, so be sure to include a separate entry for each configuration you want to support.
 If you want to test your test your CDN locally, also include origins for your local webserver (like `http://localhost` or `http://10.0.0.5:1313`).
-You can also set `<AllowedOrigin>*</AllowedOrigin>` which would allow origins but be aware that this will also allow third-party sites to include assets from your CDN, costing you bandwidth.
+You can also set `<AllowedOrigin>*</AllowedOrigin>` which would allow all origins but be aware that this will also allow third-party sites to include assets from your CDN, costing you bandwidth.

 Once you have finalized your CORS configuration, click “Save”.